MvRens/Tapeti/docs/gettingstarted.rst

 Creating a message controller
 -----------------------------
 To handle messages you need what Tapeti refers to as a "message controller".
-It is similar to an ASP.NET MVC controller if you're familiar with those, but it handles RabbitMQ messages instead of HTTP requests.
+It is similar to an ASP.NET controller if you're familiar with those, but it handles RabbitMQ messages instead of HTTP requests.

 All you need to do is create a new class and annotate it with the MessageController attribute and a queue attribute.
 The name and folder of the class is not important to Tapeti, though you might want to agree on a standard in your team.